lpod/lpod-docs/level0.rst

     If the given argument is valid XML, its parsed and the new element is created accordingly, possibly with a complex structure.
 If the argument is a non-XML string, its regarded as a tag (possibly with a namespace prefix), and the new element is created internally without XML parsing.
+    This constructor fails if the given data is neither well-formed XML nor a legal XML tag.
+There is no default namespace prefix, so the given tag, or every element tag or attribute name in the given XML fragment must include the appropriate namespace prefix, if needed.

 Methods
 ~~~~~~~